-For complete information concerning contact lens handling and care, refer to the PATIENT INSTRUCTION GUIDE for these lenses.
-Copies are available for download at www.acuvue.com.
+For complete information concerning contact lens handling, care, cleaning, disinfecting, and storage, refer to the PATIENT INSTRUCTION GUIDE for these lenses.
+Copies are available for download at www.acuvie.com

 Care for Sticking (Non-Moving) Lenses

 During removal, if the lens sticks to the eye, the patient should be instructed to apply a few drops of the recommended lubricating or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
 If non-movement of the lens continues after a few minutes, the patient should immediately consult the Eye Care Professional.